Copyright © October 13, 2018

 They seek a court order on the basis that “churches affiliated with the U.S. Pastor Council have a right under the U.S. and Texas constitutions to exclude the hiring of gay and transgender people and, if required by church bylaws, bar women from serving in senior pastor positions.”
 What provisions give them such a right?
 Certainly not the First Amendment or any state constitutional provisions since they gave up those rights when they gave to Caesar the things that are God’s by voluntarily submitting themselves to Caesar

 Third, they attack the city’s hiring ordinance.
 They submitted themselves to the ordinance when they, like businesses, hired people to work for their organization.
 A church which follows the guidelines of New Testament church doctrine will not hire anyone.
-It will not have employees.
+It will not have employees, pay salaries, or operate like a business in any way.
 In accordance with Bible church doctrine, there is not a single instance recorded in the Bible of a church hiring anyone.
+In fact, the pastor himself is not to be a hireling.
+This does not mean that a church cannot provide for the pastor and his family, as the church should do according to the Bible.
+If a church honors God and gives to support their pastor, there is a way that the pastor can report that support to the Internal Revenue Service so as to honor both God and man.
+This ministry advises pastors how to do that.

 Fourth, they act like businesses but want to be called churches.
 Why?
 For temporal, material, and earthly reasons and goals.
 A New Testament church is an eternal, spiritual, and heavenly entity, a spiritual body, not a legal entity such as a corporate and or tax exempt religious organization.
 It is a body, but an eternal, spiritual, and heavenly body.